Is Remote Online Notarization Causing More Problems Than It’s Solving?

 Should states legalize remote online notarization?
 In today’s challenging climate of data security and internet fraud, some worry that we may be entering dangerous territory when it comes to the security and enforceability of documents notarized online.
 It’s a slippery slope surrounded by many questions and concerns.
 Is it possible that this ancient profession won’t be helped by technology?

-Preserving evidentiary value of documents
+Preserving the evidentiary value of documents

 Notarized documents traditionally have robust evidentiary value.
-Rather than providing similar assurances of evidentiary reliability for online notarization, this technology leaves serious issues.
+Rather than providing similar assurances of evidentiary reliability for remote online notarization, this technology leaves serious issues.
 Things like long-term data retention, liability, security, and data privacy are unaddressed.

 Without tackling these crucial issues, remote online notarization may be endangering the integrity of document authentication and retention practices by prioritizing short-term convenience over proven in-person fraud prevention.

 The purpose of the notarial system is not efficiency.
 Its purpose is to help ensure the validity of signatures used to document certain vital, life-altering transactions and events.
 These include real estate transactions, the granting of powers of attorney, and the creation of advance health care directives.
 These events and transactions occur in most people’s lives at least once.
 And lawsuits challenging the legality of these transactions regularly involve proof that a signature was, or was not, properly notarized.

 In-person notarization is the only way to ensure that the person signing a document is physically present before the notary when they sign.
 This helps prevent situations where someone could sign a document without realizing what it says, or under duress.
 It also thwarts attempts to forge signatures.

 Changes in today’s notary laws will have significant implications for our civil justice system, and should be undertaken with caution and the utmost care.
 States must act cautiously to ensure and require that the evidentiary reliability of online notarization is at least equal to, if not better than, traditional in-person notarization.